 Other passages of Scripture also lean heavily toward the idea that God and God alone can be credited with human salvation.
 Notable examples are Titus 3:5 and Ephesians 2:8–9.
 Proponents of monergism often point to the example of Lazarus, who—being dead—could not have “cooperated” with Jesus in his own resurrection (John 11:43–44).
 Using this example, monergists can interpret verses such as 1 John 3:14 (“we have passed from death to life”) in much the same way—that is to say, God and God alone was acting in our salvation.

-For these reasons and others, monergism would appear to be closer to the truth than synergism.
+For these reasons and others, monergism is closer to the truth than synergism.